John Werry discusses collecting Victorian-era antique furniture, and gives advice to new collectors.

 How did I get started collecting Victorian Furniture?
-Antiques is in my genes, my mother’s family were longtime antiquers and lived in a house built in the 18th Century.
+Antiques are in my genes.
+My mother’s family were longtime antiquers and lived in a house built in the 18th Century.
 But it really hit me about five years ago.
 We’d go furniture shopping and come out of the store not liking anything, empty handed.
-We didn’t like the quality or the design of today’s furniture, and we were getting tired of our cookie cutter house, it looked like everybody else’s.
-So we decided to go out into the country, find a historic property that had some uniqueness and character and some land.
+We didn’t like the quality or the design of today’s furniture, and we were getting tired of our cookie-cutter house.
+So we decided to go out into the country to find a historic property that had some uniqueness and character and some land.
 All of a sudden we had this Victorian home that was built in 1887.

 I fell in love with Victorian antiques because of the craftsmanship and because it was appropriate for the home, as opposed to Pottery Barn.
 Plus, the new furniture I had bought previously lost most of its value when I later tried to sell it.
 That’s not the case as long as you buy wisely with antiques.

 Collectors Weekly: What do you collect now?
 Specific types of Victorian furniture?

 Werry: We have two floors in our house that are almost 100% Victorian era antiques, so I’m at the point where I don’t need anything, I’m in the trade up phase.
 I’m always buying chairs and tables, they’re easy to throw in the back of the SUV and you can always find a corner somewhere to put them.
 I’m very interested in all the genres within Victorian, Renaissance Revival, Rococo, Eastlake, etc. I’m interested in all the makers during those time periods, the Victorian era is a long stretch of time so there are a lot of different sub styles.